andrewthehan/peripheral-view/README.md

 #### radius
 *type: `number`*

 The number of elements to render adjacent to both sides of the current element.
-This value must be large enough such that when the current view is rendered, there exists elements rendered outside of the window viewport.
+This value must be large enough such that when the current view is rendered, there exists elements rendered outside of the scrolling viewport.

 #### renderMap
 *type: `number => React element`*